ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 - Tools that need to be compiled from source code (e.g. C++ tools and `make install`).
 - Tools that are simply just an executable binary that needs to be linked or copied to the `bin/` of the eventual conda environment (e.g. Java `.jar` files).
-- Tools that have additional 'auxiliary' or 'helper' scripts outside of (and in addition to) the main tool that also need to also copied to the `bin/` of the eventual conda environment.
+- Tools that have additional 'auxiliary' or 'helper' scripts outside of (and in addition to) the main tool that also need to be copied to the `bin/` of the eventual conda environment.
 - Patching files to allow them to run (often for simple patching with e.g. `sed`, more complex patching can use a git style `patch` file specified in the `meta.yaml`).

   - Patching can be stuff like adding a `shebang` at the top of a file